Maintenance: Definitions, Benefits, and Application

 Corrective Maintenance

-If during your routine maintenance inspection of a car you discover signs of severe wear-and-tear, you need to perform corrective maintenance.
+If during your routine maintenance inspection of a car, you discover signs of severe wear and tear, you need to perform corrective maintenance.
 When computer or gauge readings for a machine show unusual, possibly hazardous anomalies, you need to perform corrective maintenance.
-Corrective maintenance pertains to the repairs and replacements necessary to get an asset back up and running at full power and optimal condition.
+Corrective maintenance pertains to the repairs and replacements necessary to get an asset back up and running at full power and in optimal condition.

 Predictive Maintenance